AkshayVarma29/PythonProjects/README.md

 # PythonProjects
 Repository of Python Projects

-##Image_Design

--- Perform Operations on Images in a directory.
+## 1. Image_Design -- Perform Operations on Images in a directory.